International students

 IULM University accepts a limited number of applications per semester; students who apply for the second semester (February-July) are more likely to be admitted.
 For the academic year 2023/2024, the enrollment in the program costs €1,800 per semester and € 3,400 for the entire academic year.
 The student must submit the payment after receiving the confirmation of acceptance to the program and before the beginning of the semester, following the instructions received from the Study Abroad Office.

 The official teaching language in IULM is Italian, therefore most of courses and exams are given in Italian.
-To be admitted and attend courses held in Italian, it is required to have a minimum B1 Italian level.
+To be admitted and attend courses held in Italian an official certification attesting to the language level possessed by the student (at least B1) is required.
+Certification may be issued by the home university or by official certifying bodies.
 Before the beginning of each semester, an Italian language course for foreigners is planned for interested students.

-For admission to courses taught in Italian, an official certification attesting to the language level possessed by the student (at least B1) is required.
+For admission to courses taught in Italian, IULM University also offers a wide interdisciplinary selection of courses in English.
+To be admitted and attend courses held in English, an official certification attesting to the language level possessed by the student (at least B1) is required.
 Certification may be issued by the home university or by official certifying bodies.

 APPLICATIONS